-Management determines whether assets acquired and liabilities assumed constitute a business.
+Management determines whether assets acquired, and liabilities assumed constitute a business.
 A business consists of inputs and processes applied to those inputs that have the ability to create outputs.
 Whether an acquisition is classified as a business combination or asset acquisition can have a significant impact on the presentation made on and after acquisition.

-The Company completed two acquisitions in April 2020 and April 2021 both of which have been accounted for as business combinations as indicated in Note 6 and Note 7 respectively.
+The Company completed an acquisition in April 2021 accounted for as a business combination as indicated in Note 5.